What Is Marketing Automation?

 How many people opened that last email?
 How many followed the links?
 Who were they?
 Understanding simple key questions like these helps you shape and perfect your nurturing campaigns, all because of analytics automation.

-Additionally, there’s lead generation, continuous engagement and reengagement of cold leads, as well as customer retention which tries to make customers repeat buyers of your products.
+Aside from lead nurturing, there’s lead generation, continuous engagement and re-engagement of cold leads, as well as customer retention, which tries to make customers repeat buyers of your products.

 Much of this workflow automation is associated with creating lists as with segmentation.
 Automating your workflows in these areas means, for example, inserting people into email lists based on their interactions with your website.